shreyann7/Student-Teacher-Website/README.md

  - Has an inbuilt authorization system
  - Can create multiple superusers
  - A Built in Backend Data storage structure
+ - students can see results,lecture materials,attendence
+ - professor profiles with contact details so that students can contact them
+ - Institute's Club profiles
+ - Institute Facilities

  ### Built With